OpenNebula/addon-linstor/README.md

 feature.
 It is assumed that code and documentation are contributed under the Apache License 2.0.

-Before sumbitting pull requests, please run the `./format.sh` script found in the root of the project and test using `tox`.
+Before submitting pull requests, please run the `./format.sh` script found in the root of the project and test using `tox`.

 Support for this addon can be found at the